Well-posedness and stability of the Lagrange representation of the n-D wave equation via boundary triples: Stability

-Then the unique continuation principle\footnote{It is here that our stronger assumptions from the beginning of the section come into play.
+Given these boundary conditions, the unique continuation principle\footnote{It is here that our stronger assumptions from the beginning of the section come into play.
 They are not required anywhere else!}, cf.\ \Cref{sec:unique continuation}, implies that $u_{1}=0$ is the only solution, which in turn implies $u_{2}=0$ and therefore $u=0$, which is a contradiction. \end{proof}